Madness (band): The Madness spin-off

+Individual projects

 Meanwhile, Woodgate found success as the drummer for the band Voice of the Beehive, who had several UK hit singles such as "Don't Call Me Baby", "I Say Nothing", and "Monsters and Angels".
-Mark Bedford also joined the band alongside Woodgate in its formative stages, but left to pursue study graphic design at the London College of Printing.
-He still remained partially active in the music business, later collaborating with Terry Edwards to form the jazz outfit BUtterfield 8 in 1988, as well as playing bass guitar on Morrissey's second solo album Kill Uncle, released in 1991.
+Mark Bedford also joined the band alongside Woodgate in its formative stages, but left to study graphic design at the London College of Printing.
+He remained partially active in the music business, collaborating with Terry Edwards to form the jazz outfit BUtterfield 8 in 1988, as well as playing bass guitar on Morrissey's second solo album Kill Uncle, released in 1991.
 Thompson and Foreman formed a ska band called The Nutty Boys and released an album Crunch! in 1990.
-Along with the album having modest critical and commercial success than The Madness, they regularly played the live circuit in London and toured throughout Europe.
+With the album having modest critical and commercial success, they regularly played the pub circuit in London and toured throughout Europe.
 Some members of Madness, such as Suggs, Carl, Barson, and Bedford, attended their early gigs between 1990 and 1991.

-Carl became more involved in the industry side of the music business, becoming an A&R executive for Go!
-Discs in 1990.
-Throughout his tenure, he signed The Stairs, and worked with The Beautiful South, Paul Weller, and The La's.
-He also developed a close friendship with Morrissey in that time and introduced Boz Boorer to him, who continued to work with Morrissey for the next 3 decades.
+After the split of The Madness, Carl initially tried to start his own band and a publishing company with former bandmate John Hasler.
+Later, after a period of inactivity, Carl became more involved in the industry side of the music business, becoming an A&R executive for Go!
+Discs in 1989.
+During his tenure he signed The Stairs, and worked with The Beautiful South, Paul Weller, and The La's.
+He also developed a close friendship with Morrissey at that time and introduced Boz Boorer to him, who continued to work with Morrissey for the next three decades.
 Morrissey even asked Carl to manage him, but he declined the offer.
 He instead provided backing vocals on Morrissey's cover of The Jam's song "That's Entertainment", which was a B-side for the single "Sing Your Life" (1991).